Open an Indonesian bank account in 6 steps

 Banking fees in Indonesia

 Indonesian banks charge a monthly fee of IDR 15,000 ($0.95) to IDR 20,000 ($1.26).
 You can withdraw money from almost any ATM, though some banks might charge an extra fee for using their machine.
 You can send Indonesian Rupiah to other Indonesian bank accounts for free.
-However, you might have to pay an additional fee for sending money abroad.
+However, you might have to pay an additional fee to send money abroad.
 Besides that, the bank will use its exchange rate, which may be unfavorable for you and cost a lot of money.

 Requirements to open a bank account in Indonesia